A TTFA coup? Tempers flare as 70 percent of membership excluded from AGM

 “They have to understand that there are members out there with no income,” he said, “and I am sure the TTFA gets funding to disperse to members and they don’t.”

-Despite the heat regarding the issue of non-compliance now, an extraordinary general meeting to tackle the matter on 11 November was aborted due to the lack of a quorum by members.
-That meeting will now be reconvened, according to the constitution, on the very morning of the AGM.
+Despite the heat regarding the issue of non-compliance now, an extraordinary general meeting to tackle the matter on 11 November was aborted owing to the lack of a quorum.
+That meeting will now be reconvened, according to the provisions of the TTFA Constitution, on the very morning of the AGM.

 Latapy-George defended the football body’s handling of the compliance process and suggested that the EGM represented an opportunity for members to help settle any problems.

 “I think generally we can do better but we did as best as we could do,” said Latapy-George.
-“There are probably things we can look at to make things better [but] that was that primary reason for calling that EGM to decide how to treat with this very serious matter.”
+“There are probably things we can look at to make things better [but] that was the primary reason for calling that EGM: to decide how to treat with this very serious matter.”

-Regardless, Browne has no intention of sitting out the AGM and insisted that, since John-Williams was voted into office by non-compliant members, then if they were now illegitimate, so was his presidency.
+Regardless, Browne has no intention of sitting out the AGM and insisted that, since John-Williams was voted into office by non-compliant members, then if they were now illegitimate, so is his presidency.

 Sanchez, who alleged that John-Williams promised TT$80,000 to the EFA for the 2017 season but failed to keep his word, said the current compliance issue was an indictment on the President’s leadership.